JohnSnowLabs/spark-nlp/docs/_posts/josejuanmartinez/2021-11-04-bert_sequence_classifier_question_statement_en.md

 Trained to add sentence classifying capabilities to distinguish between Question vs Statements.

-This model was imported from Hugging Face (https://huggingface.co/shahrukhx01/question-vs-statement-classifier), and trained based on Haystack (https://github.com/deepset-ai/haystack/issues/611).
+This model has been trained based on Haystack (https://github.com/deepset-ai/haystack/issues/611) and finetuned by John Snow Labs.

 ## Predicted Entities